Paddle Canada maintains four separate insurance policies. They are:

 - Weekly Income $100 (waiting period 30 days)

-This coverage is secondary to any other heath care plan(s).
+This coverage is secondary to any other health care plan(s).

 Who is covered?